Sunday, December 07, 2008

 I have in a logfile a beautiful example of three threads trying to thaw the same record.
 Falcon is designed to resolve this intrinsic race condition with a compare-and-swap of the data pointer in Record::thaw().
 However, the code path leading to the CAS is not (yet) properly reentrant, so we get all sorts of interesting behavior as a consequence of multiple concurrent thaws.

 On a live system, this would likely manifest in seemingly random, untraceable errors.
+So, it's better to find this stuff now, but it is necessarily time-consuming.

 The simple fact remains, however, that Philip is responsible for exposing some serious synchronization issues within Falcon, and for that I am grateful.